-To be eligible, your project must align with the objectives outlined in section 2 of this document.
+To be eligible, your project must align with the objectives outlined in section 2 of the Grant Opportunity Guidelines.

 5.2 Eligible expenditure

 You can only spend the grant funds on eligible expenditure you have incurred on eligible grant activities.